nixworks/public/news/2010/10/9/README.md

 ##### United States
 ### [The United States leads a group of non-EU developed countries in attempts to thoroughly revamp the Kyoto Protocol, blocking any possible progress in the climate negotiations currently under way in Tianjin, according to negotiator Sui Wei. ](/news/2010/10/9/the-united-states-leads-a-group-of-non-eu-developed-countries-in-attempts-to-thoroughly-revamp-the-kyoto-protocol-blocking-any-possible-pro.md)
-_Context: EU, Kyoto Protocol, Sui Wei, Tianjin, United States_
+_Context: European Union, Kyoto Protocol, Sui Wei, Tianjin, United States_

 ##### Baltic Sea
 ### [More than 200 passengers are rescued, 20 of whom sustain injuries, from Baltic Sea ferry "Lisco Gloria", en route from Kiel to Klaipeda, after it ignites near Fehmarn off the eastern coast of Schleswig-Holstein.
 There are reports of an explosion on board. ](/news/2010/10/9/more-than-200-passengers-are-rescued-20-of-whom-sustain-injuries-from-baltic-sea-ferry-lisco-gloria-en-route-from-kiel-to-klaipada-af.md)